JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

  * [Ask for a specific action plan to get a raise](#request-a-plan){:data-template="Raise plan request"}
  * [Negotiate a new job offer]({{ base.url }}/salary-negotiation-email-sample/){:data-template="Salary negotiation email sample"}

 Some companies address employee compensation in small salary increments—a percent or two every now and then—rather than big jumps.
-Some companies will grant big raises for exceptional employees.
+And some companies will grant big raises for exceptional employees.

-Sometimes your manager has full discretion over a compensation budget.
-And sometimes your manager doesn't even have a budget and relies on HR to handle all of the salary increases.
+Sometimes your manager has full discretion over their compensation budget.
+And sometimes your manager doesn't even have a budget for raises, and relies on HR to handle all of the salary increases.

-**How do you navigate the vague, non-standard process to ask for a raise at work?**
+**How do you ask for a raise at work when the process is so difficult to navigate?**

-It's a lot easier to ask for a raise when you feel ready and have the tools to ask for the right thing in the right way.
-So let's walk through a few email scripts you can use to ask for your next raise.
+Asking for a raise is a lot easier when you have the tools to ask for the right thing in the right way.
+So let's walk through a the email scripts you can use to schedule a meeting, ask for a raise at work, and follow up to get a definitive result.

 ## Ask for a time to discuss your salary increase

-Salary negotiation—whether when you're changing jobs or working to increase your salary at your current job—is a collaboration.
-You're not so much asking your manager to give you a raise as you are asking your manager to work with you to get a raise.
+Salary negotiation—when you're changing jobs or working to increase your salary at your current job—is a collaboration.
+You're not so much asking your manager to give you a raise as you are asking your manager to work with you to adjust your compensation to reflect the value you add in your role.

-The first step to collaborating with your manager to get a raise is to schedule a time to talk about it.
+The first step to collaborating with your manager to ask for a raise is to schedule a time to talk about it.
 This can be awkward, but it doesn't have to be.

-Here are a two email templates you can use to initiate the conversation to ask for a salary increase.
+Here are a two email templates you can use to initiate a conversation to ask for a salary increase.

 ### <a name="regular-meeting">If you have a regular 1-on-1 with your manager

-If you have a regular 1-on-1 with your manager (as infrequently as once a month), that's the perfect time to talk about increasing our salary.
-All you need to do is give your manager a heads-up so they have time to prepare for the discussion and maybe do a little research to see what might be possible.
+If you have a regular 1-on-1 with your manager, even as infrequently as once a month, that's the perfect time to discuss a salary increase.
+All you need to do is give your manager a heads-up so they have time to prepare for the discussion and maybe even do some research to see what might be possible.

-Here's an email template you can use to give your manager a heads-up that you would like to talk about your compensation in your next 1-on-1:
+Here's an email template you can use to give your manager a heads-up that you would like to talk about a salary increase in your next 1-on-1 meeting:

 <div class='sample-email'>
 <p>